syncfusion-content/maui-docs/MAUI/DataForm/Validation.md

 {% endhighlight %}
 {% endtabs %}

+## Validate the data form

+You can get the validation details of the all the editors of data form using the [ValidateForm] event of the data form.

+Note: This event will be raised once after the manual validation call using [SfDataForm.Validate()] method.

+{% endhighlight %}
+{% highlight C# %}

+this.dataForm.ValidateForm += this.OnDataFormValidateForm;

+    private void OnDataFormValidateForm(object sender, DataFormValidateFormEventArgs e)
+    {
+        object dataObject = e.DataObject;
+        var values = e.NewValues;
+        var errorMessage = e.ErrorMessage;
+    }

+{% endhighlight %}
+{% endtabs %}

+## Validate the specific editor

+Allows you to validate specific editor in the data form.

+{% endhighlight %}
+{% highlight C# %}

+this.dataForm.ValidateProperty += this.OnDataFormValidateProperty;

+    private void OnDataFormValidateProperty(object sender, DataFormValidatePropertyEventArgs e)
+    {
+        bool isValid = e.IsValid;
+        string propertyName = e.PropertyName;
+        object newValue = e.NewValue;
+        object currentValue = e.CurrentValue;
+        string errorMessage = e.ErrorMessage;
+        string validMessage = e.ValidMessage;
+    }

+{% endhighlight %}
+{% endtabs %}

+## Validation label appearance customization

+The data form supports to customize the style of both error and valid message label style easily.

 #### Customize error label text style

-The error label style can be customized by changing the [ErrorLabelTextStyle] property of [SfDataForm].
+The `error label style` can be customized by changing the [ErrorLabelTextStyle] property of [SfDataForm].

 {% tabs %}
-{% highlight xaml %}
+{% highlight XAML %}

     <dataForm:SfDataForm
         x:Name="dataForm">